 In an effort to prepare relatively quick, staff-level evaluation of the economic, social, and environmental impacts of EPR and government-run programs, CalRecycle staff worked informally with a group of state government, local government, environmental advocacy, and private industry representatives to prepare the following tools:

-- CalRecyce Sample Metrics Table (Adobe PDF, 271 KB).
+- CalRecyce Sample Metrics Table (PDF, 271 KB).
 This table, which is also contained within the Case Study Template (below), provides a set of metrics which cover program cost, environmental management and impacts, program effectiveness, and job impacts.
 These metrics represent the kind of data necessary to measure, evaluate, compare, and track effectiveness of EPR or other programs.

-- CalRecycle Case Study Template (Adobe PDF, 796 KB).
+- CalRecycle Case Study Template (PDF, 796 KB).
 This document provides a format to compile the program information and data necessary to systematically evaluate and compare programs.
 Currently, information on existing program is not consistently tracked and evaluated.
 Anyone developing a product recycling program is encouraged to review the template for ideas on information to collect to track program performance.